-Technology is changing, and we are transitioning to G Suite – Google Apps for Work to take advantage of the opportunities these changes provide us.
+Technology is changing, and we are transitioning to G Suite to take advantage of the opportunities these changes provide us.
 Google will change the way we work together and with our clients, helping us to be more efficient at connecting, collaborating and sharing.

 This online learning experience will show you what is coming and how you can make the most of it.
 It will show you the essentials and will help you prepare for when we switch over.
-This module is only one part of the support available to you but will serve as a great starting point for your transition to G Suite – Google Apps for Work.
+This module is only one part of the support available to you but will serve as a great starting point for your transition to G Suite.

 It's time we started to think together, think differently and think ahead.